Wedding Savings Goal Calculator

 What if my current savings are zero?

 If your current savings are zero, your 'Monthly Savings Needed' will be higher as you'll have to save the entire 'Total Savings Goal' from scratch within your timeline.
-It's still achievable, but requires discipline and potentially a longer engagement period or a more modest wedding budget to make monthly contributions manageable.
+For a $44,000 goal over 18 months, that means $2,444/month.
+It's still achievable, but requires discipline and potentially a longer engagement period or a more modest wedding budget.